arcanistzed/scs/README.md

 In the setup screen, use the URL `https://github.com/arcanistzed/scs/releases/latest/download/module.json` to install the module.

+## API

+SCS has a small API with a few methods that can be called by others.
+They are accessible under the global variable `scs`.

+### `hideTracker()`

+This will elegantly hide the default combat tracker from the sidebar.

+### `startTutorial()`

+This will show the IntroJS tutorial tour once.

+### `stopTutorial()`

+This will stop the tour from showing everytime the page is loaded unless the user re-enabled the tutorial from within the module settings.

 ## License

 This package is under an [MIT license](LICENSE)